PRInTS: Reward Modeling for Long-Horizon Information Seeking: Introduction

 While past work has developed PRMs for tasks such as mathematics and logical reasoning, these methods are insufficient for long-horizon information-seeking tasks for two critical reasons.
 (1) \textbf{Tool-Reasoning Evaluation Granularity}: existing PRMs evaluate short reasoning units in isolation, typically one- to two-sentence logical or mathematical inferences~\citep{Xiong2025stepwiser,Zhao2025genprm}, providing binary judgments based on logical/math validity.
 In contrast, long-horizon information-seeking requires jointly evaluating a complete trajectory step, which encompasses a reasoning step combined with tool interactions (e.g., web search, web browsing, code execution).
-Moreover, step quality depends on multiple factors (e.g., interpretation of tool outputs, tool call informativeness, plan for next action) that coarse feedback cannot capture, increasing the granularity of the guidance needed to effectively steer agents toward good trajectories.
-(2) \textbf{Context Accumulation}: existing PRMs cannot manage the ever-growing reasoning context that arises over multiple trajectory steps.
-As illustrated in~\Cref{fig:teaser} \highlight{(Top-left)}, the information-seeking trajectory -- interleaving reasoning steps, tool calls, and tool call outputs -- grows rapidly as tool responses at each step introduce lengthy, noisy content, creating computational overhead.
-Furthermore, recent studies show that models struggle to process long, accumulated contexts~\citep{tang2025longrm,yen2025lostmaze,babilong}, resulting in noisy evaluations.
-This necessitates compressing trajectories into compact forms instead of processing entire historical contexts.
+Moreover, step quality depends on multiple factors (e.g., interpretation of tool outputs, tool call informativeness, next-action plan) that coarse feedback cannot capture, requiring more granular guidance to effectively steer agents toward good trajectories.
+(2) \textbf{Context Accumulation}: existing PRMs cannot manage the ever-growing reasoning context arising over multiple trajectory steps.
+As illustrated in~\Cref{fig:teaser} \highlight{(Top-left)}, the information-seeking trajectory -- interleaving reasoning steps, tool calls, and tool call outputs -- grows rapidly as tool responses at each step introduce lengthy content.
+Since models struggle to process such long, accumulated contexts~\citep{tang2025longrm,yen2025lostmaze,babilong}, often resulting in noisy evaluations, it necessitates compressing trajectories into compact forms rather than processing the full history.